BB-8 droid gets early buzz as ‘Star Wars’ toys go on sale worldwide

 "We're the first ones actually in the world to get our hands on it, so, what can be better than that?
 They're new 'Star Wars' toys, they're the first ones on the world, you just can't beat it," said Matthew Jones in Sydney, Australia as the products went on sale at midnight at a Target store.

-Dubbed "Force Friday," thousands of toy stores worldwide encouraged fans to dress up as their favorite "Star Wars" characters as the new lightsabers, Lego models, action figures and spaceships went on sale.
+Dubbed "Force Friday," thousands of toy stores worldwide encouraged fans to dress up as their favourite "Star Wars" characters as the new lightsabres, Lego models, action figures and spaceships went on sale.

 An orange and white cylindrical BB-8 droid that can move, talk and can be controlled through a smartphone app was trending on Twitter on Thursday, hours before stores opened in Europe or the United States.